18.00, Monday 08 October 2018

 Universal Health Coverage: Global policy agenda breakthrough or great white elephant? - Dr Irene Agyepong

-The 2018 Academy of Medical Sciences & The Lancet International Health Lecture will be held on Monday 8 October at the Wellcome Collection, London.
+The 2018 Academy of Medical Sciences & The Lancet International Health Lecture was held on Monday 8 October at the Wellcome Collection, London.

-We are delighted that this year’s annual lecture will be presented by Dr Irene Akua Agyepong, a public health physician currently based in the Research and Development Division of the Ghana Health Service (GHS).
-The lecture will be presented under the title: Universal Health Coverage: Global policy agenda breakthrough or great white elephant?
+We are delighted that this year’s annual lecture was presented by Dr Irene Akua Agyepong, a public health physician currently based in the Research and Development Division of the Ghana Health Service (GHS).
+The lecture was presented under the title: Universal Health Coverage: Global policy agenda breakthrough or great white elephant?

-The lecture will draw on Dr Agyepong’s experience in public health leadership, and her expertise in health policy and systems research.
+The lecture will drew on Dr Agyepong’s experience in public health leadership, and her expertise in health policy and systems research.

 Read more about Dr Agyepong's experiences and motivations in this interview.